Valfleuri : Our Story & Legacy

 90’s

-Arrival of the 3rd generation who gradually takes over the management of the company.
-Under his leadership, significant progress was made and the plant was expanded.
-Valfleuri is reorganizing, consolidating its know-how and developing an internal laboratory for physico-chemical and microbiological analyses.
+The third generation gradually takes over the management of the company.
+Under their leadership, significant progress is made and the factory is expanded.
+Valfleuri reorganizes, consolidates its expertise, and develops an in-house laboratory for physical, chemical, and microbiological analysis.

-The company is committed to a quality approach and in 1994 became the first French pasta manufacturer to obtain ISO 9002 certification.
+The company commits to a quality approach and in 1994 becomes the first French pasta manufacturer to obtain ISO 9002 certification.
+In 1999, it obtains organic certification for pasta production for specialized networks.

-The expansion of the site continued in the 1990s with the construction of a 4,000 m2 extension and the modernization of the manufacturing and packaging workshops.
+The site continued to expand in the 1990s with the construction of a 4,000 m² extension and the modernization of the manufacturing and packaging workshops.

 2000’s